-- (1) Car washes established in conjunction with service stations shall be subject to the following minimum standards and conditions, which may be made more restrictive as necessary through the Conditional Use Permit process. - (i) Noise levels shall not exceed 70db(A) at the property line.
+- (i) Noise levels shall not exceed 70db(A) at the property line.
 If the property line is adjacent to residential property, the noise level shall not exceed 65db(A). - (ii) The wash and dry mechanism shall be contained entirely within a building. - (iii) A water recovery system shall be installed and in operation at all times. - (iv) All wash fluids used shall be biodegradable and environmentally safe. - (v) The car wash shall in no way interfere with the primary function of motor fuel distribution, automobile access, or traffic circulation. - (vi) Accessory items normally associated with a car wash, such as vacuums, may be permitted provided they meet the above-specified criteria. - (vii) Hours of operation may be limited through the Conditional Use Permit process.

-- (d) Prohibitions.
+(d) Prohibitions.

 - (1) A service station shall not be established or maintained without facilities to pump gasoline.

-- (2) Garage, mechanical repair service not specifically mentioned in section 26-128 (b), including but not limited to the following items are prohibited:
+- (2) Garage, mechanical repair service not specifically mentioned in section 26-129 (b), including but not limited to the following items are prohibited:

 - (i) Battery repair.

 - (ii) Tire rebuilding or recapping.

 - (iii) Painting.

 - (iv) Body work.

 - (v) Steam cleaning or radiator repair.

 - (vi) Transmission rebuilding.

 - (vii) Motor repairs involving the removal of the head or crank case.

-- (3) Subleasing of floor space or site area except for any use specifically authorized by section 26-128 (b), subparagraphs (i) through (ix), (xi) and (xiii).
+- (3) Subleasing of floor space or site area except for any use specifically authorized by section 26-129 (b), subparagraphs (i) through (ix), (xi) and (xiii).

-26-129 Skilled nursing facilities, assisted living facilities, dialysis facilities and other similar facilities [Source: NEW]
+26-130 Skilled nursing facilities, assisted living facilities, dialysis facilities and other similar facilities

-- (a) Skilled nursing facilities assisted living facilities, dialysis facilities and other similar facilities may be established and operated only in the zones and permit required as specified in Table 2-0 and Table 2-13 in Article II of this Chapter.
+- (a) Skilled nursing facilities assisted living facilities, dialysis facilities and other similar facilities may be established and operated only in the zones and permit required as specified in Table 2-2 and Table 2-12 in Article II of this Chapter.
 The uses listed shall provide the following information along with the required permit application: - (1) Provide information regarding the ambulance services that are to be provided.
 This includes the number of expected trips per day, the ambulance company that will service the site, etc. - (2) Provide a fiscal analysis.

-26-130 Single Room Occupancy Structure (SRO) [Source: 26-685.80 - 26-685.82]
+26-131 Single Room Occupancy Structure (SRO)